tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Evidence Quotes

-✅"Treadting their own people like criminals, no wonder people hated them!"
+✅ "Treadting their own people like criminals, no wonder people hated them!"
 "Aren't you being too extreme?
 They were just trying to protect the city."
 (206)

-"Wait.
+✅ "Wait.
 Does he hate the general or is he defending him?
 Did he like communism or not?
 The contradiction in my father's stories troubled me for a long time."
 (207)

-"Bad Guys: the Viet Cong (communist front in the South)" (207)
+✅ "Bad Guys: the Viet Cong (communist front in the South)" (207)

-"The South Vietnamese: bar girls and hookers; corrupt leaders; kids looking for handouts; small, effete men; and papa-san" (207)
+✅ "The South Vietnamese: bar girls and hookers; corrupt leaders; kids looking for handouts; small, effete men; and papa-san" (207)

 "Like my father, he knew the context of the shooting.
 And that it was absent from the photograph itself."
 (208)